fjossandon/Tax4Fun2/README.md

 This command will download the currently latest version of blast (v2.9.0) and will place the binaries in the Tax4Fun2 reference folder.
 In addition, it will test for the presence of the R packages ape and seqinr.

-Options:
+*Options:*
-  path_to_reference_data = "."
-Path to the folder Tax4Fun2 containing the reference data (Default: Build database in current working directory) install_suggested_packages = TRUE    Install suggested R packages ape and seqinr (Default is TRUE)
+- path_to_working_directory = "." > Path to the folder for Tax4Fun2 installation (Default: Build database in current working directory)
+- use_force = FALSE > Overwrite folder if exists (Default is FALSE)
+- install_suggested_packages = TRUE > Install suggested R packages ape and seqinr (Default is TRUE)

 ```
 buildDependencies(path_to_working_directory = ".", install_suggested_packages = TRUE)
 ```
+Note that the working directory should be the same as for buildReferenceData()

-Those who wish to install blast on their own or make it available to all users, please check [here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for the latest package and download the appropiate version for your system.
+Those who wish to install blast on their own or make it available to all users, please check [here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for the latest version and download the appropiate file for your operating system.
 Note that Mac users might have issues opening a ftp site in Safari.

-For Mac users.
-Please run in terminal:
+*For Mac users*
 ```
-# Use curl to list the content of the ftp site
+# 1) Use curl to list the content of the ftp site
 curl ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

-# Select the dmg file (e.g. ncbi-blast-2.9.0+.dmg) and use wget to download the file
+# 2) Select the dmg file (e.g. ncbi-blast-2.9.0+.dmg) and use wget to download the file
 wget ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.9.0+.dmg
 ```